Holiday hacks: how to dye eggs for Easter.

 How to Dye Eggs with Hibiscus

-If the herbal tea made from dried petals of the Sudanese rose has a burgundy or red color, the eggs dyed with this pigment will turn shades of blue and violet.
+If the herbal tea made from dried petals of the Sudanese rose has a burgundy or red color, the eggs dyed with this pigment will come out in blue-purple shades.

 To control the dyeing process, it’s better not to boil the eggs directly with the red flowers but to place the boiled eggs in the prepared broth and let them sit in the dye for one hour to several hours, depending on the desired depth of blue color.